Public-authority and private schools

 Schools no longer able to turn away gay teachers and pupils

 Private schools do not have the right to dismiss teachers because they are gay, nor may they refuse to take on pupils or staff on these grounds.
+Any member of staff who feels discriminated against can take their case to the Netherlands Institute for Human Rights.

 Schools with a specific educational ethos